5T33Z0/OC-Little-Translated/N_SSDT-ALL/README.md

 :bulb: **Tip**: Select all `.aml` files in Finder, copy and paste them into the Editor to bring in the file names (avoids typos).

-### :warning: The following SSDTs should be excluded from the List
+### :warning: Tables to exclude from the list
-Don't merge the following tables into the SSDT-ALL file if you plan to share your EFI and Config online:
+Don't merge the following tables into the SSDT-ALL file if you plan to share your EFI and config online:

 - SSDTs related to CPU Power Management, such as: `SSDT-PM` (for Sandy/Ivy Bridge) and `SSDT-PLUG` – especially if they contain Frequency Vectors for specific CPUs
 - Any SSDT for 3rd party devices which are not part of the default configuration of Mainboard/Laptop
+- Any other ACPI Table which is **NOT** an SSDT!
+These are seperate entities!
-- Include these SSDTs as individual files
+- Add excluded SSDTs as seperate, individual files to the EFI/OC/ACPI folder instead.

 ## Compiling the new, unified SSDT
 1. Open Terminal